graphql-nexus/nexus-plugin-prisma/README.md

       inputs: {
         blog: {
           /*
-            This overrides the relateBy value for the 'blog' field that was passed globally.
+            This overrides the collapseTo value for the 'blog' field that was passed globally.
           */
-          relateBy: 'create',
+          collapseTo: 'create',
         },
       },
       /*
-        Override the default relateBy for the resolver.
-For example, if the global default is 'create', you might pass 'any' to allow both create and connect by default.
+        Override the default collapseTo for the resolver.
+For example, if the global default is 'create', you might pass null to allow both create and connect by default.
       */
-      relateBy: 'any',
+      collapseTo: null,
     })
   },
 })